lieberlois/k3d-dapr-example/README.md

 ### Deployment

 All of the listed services are being dockerized with their respective Dockerfiles and then deployed in a local Rancher K3D Kubernetes cluster.
 By using the `annotations`-section of the deployment manifests, Dapr then injects a sidecar container into each pod of the deployments, that handles all microservice-relevant communication (pubsub, state, etc.).
-For pubsub-communication, an instance of Redis is being used in development, which can easily be switched out by editing the `dapr-redis.yaml`-manifest.
+For pubsub-communication, an instance of Redis / RabbitMQ is being used during development, which can easily be switched out by editing the `dapr-pubsub.yaml`-manifest.

 ### Observabilty